atomone-hub/genesis/README.md

-When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can provably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
+When it comes to the innovative spirit and creative potential beyond those specified in these founding documents and the living constitution, we recommend that they be implemented as ICS1.5 hosted zones, and only in those cases where AtomOne can probably not solve the problem at hand through ICS1.5 hosting should a fork of AtomOne or a new chain be proposed with an entirely different constitution.
 The spirit of the AtomOne Constitution and the general mission and purpose of the AtomOne hub as a utility must not change.